Gone in 28 seconds: De Ligt disaster condemns Netherlands to shock Euro 2020 exit

 - Barcelona's new Neymar?
 How Depay will fit alongside Messi at Camp Nou

-The chaotic but entertaining manner in which they had topped Group C with a perfect record had prompted hope that, after missing out on the last two tournaments, the Netherlands were back.
+The chaotic but entertaining manner in which they had topped Group C with a perfect record had prompted hope that, after missing out on even qualifying for last two tournaments, the Netherlands were back.

 But at the first sign of coming up against any real threat, their limitations were exposed.